jasonacox/pypowerwall/README.md

 [![Python Version](https://img.shields.io/pypi/pyversions/pypowerwall)](https://img.shields.io/pypi/pyversions/pypowerwall)
 [![PyPI Downloads](https://static.pepy.tech/badge/pypowerwall/month)](https://static.pepy.tech/badge/pypowerwall/month)

 Python module to interface with Tesla Energy Gateways for Powerwall and solar power data.
-Currently supporting local access to Powerwall, Powerwall 2 and Powerwall+ systems and Tesla Owner cloud API for all systems including Solar Only and Powerwall 3 systems.
+Currently supporting local access to Powerwall, Powerwall 2, Powerwall+ and Powerwall 3 systems.
+It also provides Tesla Owner and FleetAPI cloud access for all systems including Solar-only systems.

 ## Description

 This python module can be used to monitor and control Tesla Energy Powerwalls.
 It uses a single class (`Powerwall`) and simple functions to fetch energy data and poll API endpoints on the Gateway.

 pyPowerwall will cache the authentication headers and API call responses to help reduce the number of calls made to the Gateway (useful if you are polling the Powerwall frequently for trending data).

 * Works with Tesla Energy Gateways - Powerwall and Powerwall+
-* Access provided via Local Gateway API, Tesla FleetAPI (official), and Tesla Owners API (unofficial).
+* Access provided via Local Gateway APIs, Tesla FleetAPI (official), and Tesla Owners API (unofficial).
 * Will cache authentication to reduce load on Powerwall Gateway
 * Will cache responses to limit number of calls to Powerwall Gateway or Cloud (optional/user definable)
 * Will re-use http connections to Powerwall Gateway for reduced load and faster response times